 - Scaled to a protein – Same as above.
 But the normalization factor is calculated based on a specific protein.

-3. What is the difference between protein assembly and protein quant?
+3. What is the difference between identified (protein assembly) and quantified proteins?

 - Protein Quant: To improve data quality, we apply two filters at the quantification level.

 - S/N Threshold is the minimum summed TMT signal to noise necessary for a peptide to be included in the quantified dataset.
 For 10/11-plex experiments, the threshold is set at 200; for 6-plex experiments, the threshold is 100.